AntonyBooming/outage_project/README.md

 ---
 ## Data Cleaning and Exploratory Data Analysis
-I took the necessary steps to convert value of certain columns so that I can do my intended anaylsis on it.
-More specifically, it made it easier for me to run various transform methods using types of transformer modules.
+I took the necessary steps to convert the value of certain columns so that I can do my intended analysis on it.
+More specifically, it made it easier for me to run transform methods using various types of transformer modules.
 In partucular, I converted the columns OUTAGE.DURATION, CUSTOMERS.AFFECTED so that I can use it for my baseline and final models.
 I have also took out 43 cols from the raw dataframe and used only 10 of the columns for my cleaning and analysis processes.
-Below, I have plitted the cleaned DataFrame in half so that it displays nicer!
+Below, I have splitted up the cleaned DataFrame in half so that it displays nicer!

 | U.S._STATE   | OUTAGE.START.DATE.TIME   | OUTAGE.RESTORATION.DATE.TIME   | CAUSE.CATEGORY     | CAUSE.CATEGORY.DETAIL   |
 |:-------------|:-------------------------|:-------------------------------|:-------------------|:------------------------|